-- 9. Please indicate if you think any of the additional information should be included on a dog's registration:
+- 9. Please indicate if you think any of the additional information should be included on a dog's registration: - $\boxtimes$ $% \ensuremath{\mathbb{Z}}$ information on whether the dog is used as a livestock working dog - information on whether the dog is used as an assistance dog

-Please indicate why you think this information will be beneficial:

-This information will assist with the history of the dog in relation to any enforcement required.
+Please indicate why you think this information will be beneficial: This information will assist with the history of the dog in relation to any enforcement required.
+Under the Dog Act these dogs are exempt or discounted relating to registration fees.